 Just over a year ago, I reported on the (then recent) aNueNue harp ukuleles that were taking the world by storm.
 Apparently, they did a batch of 80(ish), sold out, and then reluctantly, did another batch, which also sold out.
 Last I heard, that was it.
 I managed to buy one for myself (which I later sold, as there was such demand), and then the very last wholesale instrument in stock, which again I soon sold.

 I wish I had more harp ukes to offer!
 And so I do.

-Duane Noble sent me the first of his stunning new tenor harp ukes (at left), and I cannot put it down.
+Duane Noble sent me the first of his stunning new tenor harp ukes (above), and I cannot put it down.
 I’m realizing that it’s not so much a “super-ukulele,” but a whole new species of instrument.
 I may bring it to the Gathering (if it hasn’t sold).

-Meanwhile, Jay Buckey has recently added harp ukuleles (with six subs) to his Ukraine factory line of harp guitars (below, left).
+Meanwhile, Jay Buckey has recently added harp ukuleles (with six subs) to his Ukraine factory line of harp guitars (above).
 I haven’t seen or heard one, but imagine they’re similar in vibe and quality to his HGs, now a staple on eBay.

 Then, just yesterday, a uke pal sent me a link to an eBay listing of this all-koa Michael Dunn baritone harp-uke that I was unaware of!

 With all this new and escalating activity, I realized it was time for another update to my 2005 article on harp ukuleles, which I just posted.

 I expect tomorrow it’ll be out of date!